 - 1. Complete total number of clinical experience hours required for the course.
 In instances when the clinical site lacks sufficient clinical experiences to meet clinical objectives (i.e. low census, closed units, etc.) students are required to make-up the clinical hours associated with that clinical experience.
 It is up to the University to determine how students will make up those hours, but the primary method will be an additional clinical rotation.
 Secondarily, if alternative clinical rotations cannot be arranged, the University may choose to use lab and case studies to meet the clinical objectives.
-Students may not decline the make-up experience identified, and may risk failing the course for nonattendance. - Achieve a minimum of 76% as the cumulative grade for the course.
+Students may not decline the make-up experience identified, and may risk failing the course for nonattendance. - 2.
+Achieve a minimum of 76% as the cumulative grade for the course. - 3.
+Critical competencies have been identified in each clinical course and are highlighted on the Clinical Evaluation Tool (CET).
+These competencies have been identified as a core performance measures in specific levels.
+Students who score at a 1 (Does Not Meet) on any of these competencies at final evaluation will fail the clinical course.